The Big Spin: Wizard of Odds & Win and Spin

+Fame & Fortune

 A homage to all lottery game shows that use the “pick from boxes for money” such as the Wisconsin Lottery’s Money Game, The Ohio Lottery’s Cash Explosion and the Illinois Lottery’s $100,000 Fortune Hunt.
 Similar to the Ohio Lottery’s Make Me Famous, Make Me Rich, there is a unique spin on picking from boxes for money.